jayanthkoushik/alphanet/paper/tables/datasets_baselines_split_accs_vs_rho.md

 $\rho=1$            $34.6^{0.97}$   $35.8^{0.54}$   $38.6^{0.39}$   $36.6^{0.22}$
 $\rho=1.5$          $32.2^{1.17}$   $37.2^{0.36}$   $39.5^{0.39}$   $37.0^{0.11}$

-: Mean split accuracy in percents (standard deviation in superscript) of AlphaNet and various baseline methods on ImageNet‑LT and Places‑LT. $\alpha$‑cRT and $\alpha$‑LWS are AlphaNet models applied over cRT and LWS features respectively. {#tbl:datasets_baselines_split_accs_vs_rhos}
+: Mean split accuracy in percents (standard deviation in superscript) of AlphaNet and various baseline methods on ImageNet‑LT and Places‑LT. $\alpha$‑cRT and $\alpha$‑LWS are AlphaNet models applied over cRT and LWS features respectively. {#tbl:datasets_baselines_split_accs_vs_rho}